Reading time: 5 minutes

 If you are in retirement phase, your TSB is on your transfer balance account, which you can access via the myGov website.

-If you are in accumulation phase your superannuation fund can tell you your TSB (remember to add all the values if you have multiple superannuation funds).
+If you are in accumulation phase, your super fund can tell you your TSB (remember to add all the values if you have multiple super funds).
 And if you have an SMSF, your platform administrator should keep a tally of the amount on your account.

-Remember that your total superannuation balance is the sum of your accumulation phase value and your retirement phase value if you have both.
+Remember that your total super balance is the sum of your accumulation and retirement phase accounts value if you have both.

 Total superannuation balance reporting

-Currently totally superannuation balance reporting is done annually via the members contribution statement (MCS) for APRA funds or an SMSF annual return for SMSF members.
+Currently total super balance reporting is done annually via the member’s contribution statement (MCS) for APRA funds or an SMSF annual return for SMSF members.